debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/management/manage-network-settings-multicast-group.md

     panel, select the multicast group you want to open, and click **View** or **Edit** if you have read-write access.

-    -\> The multicast group appears in the navigation panel.
+    -\&gt; The multicast group appears in the navigation panel.

 3. In the multicast group displayed in the navigation panel, click **Network**.

-    -\> The multicast group appears in the navigation panel.
+    -\&gt; The multicast group appears in the navigation panel.

 For more information, see [Managing a device](../../manage-a-device/index.md) that works similarly.

+&nbsp;

 ### Checking the overflow activity of a multicast group